Not everyone knows the economics that is at play in the financial sector.

-It is advisable to deposit your savings in different bank accounts after carefully analysing the risks that the banks are sitting on.
-As per the risk assessment of these banks, a general conclusion that can be drawn is that it is the larger banks which are comparatively safer.
-Government owned or large private banks are far more stable as compared to small banks or cooperatives.
-An obvious advantage of diversifying your savings in different bank accounts is that it all the savings would not go down the drain if one bank in your portfolio bites the dust.
+It is advisable to deposit your savings in different bank accounts after carefully analyzing the risks that the banks are sitting on.
+As per the risk assessment of these banks, a general conclusion that can be drawn is that it is the larger banks that are comparatively safer.
+Government-owned or large private banks are far more stable as compared to small banks or cooperatives.
+An obvious advantage of diversifying your savings in different bank accounts is that all the savings would not go down the drain if one bank in your portfolio bites the dust.

 - Pay Attention to Bank’s Activities

 It is necessary to act before it is too late.
-Although it is difficult to predict when a banking system might collapse but it is necessary to be updated about the latest headlines of your own bank.
-Here is a quick checklist to that will help you to have an idea of the financial health of your bank :-
+Although it is difficult to predict when a banking system might collapse, it is necessary to be updated about the latest headlines of your own bank.
+Here is a quick checklist that will help you to have an idea of the financial health of your bank:-

 - If your bank is making news, why is it?

 - Who are the stakeholders and borrowers in the bank?

 - What are the fluctuations in the share price and what are the reasons for the same?